 People choose to post their iPad to us because our Apple Certified Technicians offer the highest standards of repairs, which typically can't be matched by a local independent computer store.

 All Repairs Guaranteed

 We aim to have the iPad back with you within 48 hours of us receiving it.
 However, at SimplyFixIt, we believe that doing things right is better than doing things quickly, so there may be some cases where we need just a bit longer to get your iPad ready.
 Don't worry though, as soon as the iPad repair is completed, we'll be in touch to let you know, and then we can arrange express delivery back to County Down.

 SimplyFixIt customers near County Down

 We Fix MacBooks, iPads, iPhones and Windows laptops for people from all over the country, including near County Down.
 Chances are that you live close to one of our customers already.
-Here is a map of the people that we have helped recently, who live near County Down They have posted us their device.
+Here is a map of the people1, who live near County Down, that we have helped recently.
+They have posted us their device.
 We have fixed it, and returned it by overnight insured courier.

 Send your device to us via Royal Mail Special Delivery, which should provide you with adequate insurance.
 We will fix it and return it to you without any fuss.

 County Down (Irish: Contae an Dúin) is one of six counties that form Northern Ireland, in the northeast of the island of Ireland.
 It covers an area of 2,448 km2 (945 sq mi) and has a population of 531,665.
 It is also one of the thirty-two traditional counties of Ireland and is within the province of Ulster.
 It borders County Antrim to the north, the Irish Sea to the east, County Armagh to the west, and County Louth across Carlingford Lough to the southwest.